-The intern works closely with PAN’s Senior Scientist and/or other members of the Sustainable Food Systems program.
+The intern works closely with one of PAN’s Senior Scientists.
 The intern may also have opportunity to represent PAN at local tabling events and may communicate with PAN North America affiliate organizations on behalf of the program work in which s/he is involved.

 - Research (internet, library), able to compile and synthesize material from a broad range of sources